galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 - People bring the resource inputs and project outputs are what people produce.
 - For this module, how they get things done is of more interest than exactly what they do.

-## Communities
+### Communities

 - Participants more likely to interact when they share a particular interest
-- Informal and formal communities are formed by these interactions.
+- Informal and formal communities arise from these interactions.
 - They are an important part of any open project
 - Open source shared values drive participation
     - inclusive, participatory, professional behaviours are encouraged